skramm/homog2d/docs/homog2d_manual.md

 ### 6.2 - Drawing functions

-Generic drawing functions are provided for all the types, using an "opaque" image datatype:
+Generic drawing functions are provided for all the types, using an "opaque" image datatype and some other classes, all lying in the sub-namespace `img` :

 ```C++
 template<typename T>